spectral-compute/scale-docs/src/manual/differences.md

-# Differences between SCALE and NVIDIA CUDA
+# Differences from NVIDIA CUDA

 There are some areas where SCALE's implementation of a certain feature also found in NVIDIA CUDA has different behaviour.
 This document does not enumerate _missing_ CUDA APIs/features.

 ## Defects